 SpaceX could Buy Cursor for $60 Billion.
 That Should Make Builders Nervous.

 Cursor has spent the last two years becoming the default coding environment for a significant slice of the professional developer market.
 It grew from a $2.5 billion valuation in January 2025 to a $9 billion valuation by May, then closed a $2.3 billion Series D at a $29.3 billion post-money valuation in November.
 Now SpaceX has announced a partnership that includes an option to acquire the company outright for $60 billion later this year, or pay $10 billion for the work done together.
-That is a lot of money chasing a product that, as of today, still runs largely on models built by Anthropic and OpenAI.
+That's a lot of money chasing a product that still offers and depends meaningfully on third-party frontier models from Anthropic and OpenAI, even as it expands its own Composer line.

-The deal deserves more scrutiny than the headline valuation number invites.
+The deal deserves more scrutiny than the valuation number suggests.

 What the Deal Actually Says